 Bad Beat Tip #4: Regain Your Focus After Bad Beats in Poker

-After taking a bad beat in poker, it’s imperative to regain your focus as quickly as possible.
+If you want to learn how to overcome bad beats in poker, it’s imperative to regain your focus as quickly as possible.
 As you are well aware, a hard night, week or even month of work can come undone in a slew of desperation and frustration within a few minutes of weakness.

 I’ve experimented heavily with various hacks to regain my focus after bad beats in poker, and here’s what I found works best.